CarlWebster/XenServer/README.md

         XenServer host named XS01 for the ServerName.

     Outputs to Microsoft Word.
-    Prompts for the XenServer Host login credentials.
+    Prompts for the XenServer Pool login credentials.